Wyatt Earp: Just to live a normal life.

 There is so much that might have been, could have been, wrong place, wrong time, so boundless in capacity is man's imagination to burn and scatter away the refuse of probability, leaving only yearning and dreams.
 No time or space or distance can keep you from that what matters, even if to the world, your dreams of your life is and what kind of world you wish to live in, are little more than transparent scratchings on depthless glass.

-I'll sit by my brothers bedside as the chemicals go into his body that may or may not kill the cancer that's consuming him with fire that bears no warmth.
-There is the steady whoosh from machinery in the room, the movement of unsleeping blood, the intake of air.
-The room is simple, but its corners and edges hold the quiet, complex lives of two very secret people, who long ago escaped from a place that held only pain, there in that season between thunder and any thought of rain, finding their own shelter, with a new family.
-Now, we have no season, the hospital room alternating day and night in a vacuum in which light is only a hope.
+I do not regret the days I sat by my brothers bedside as the chemicals went into his body that might or might not kill the cancer that was consuming him with fire that bears no warmth.
+There was the steady whoosh from machinery in the room, the movement of unsleeping blood, the intake of air.
+There were so many places I needed to be, so many things I needed to do, but in those hours, those days, being with him was the only thing on my calander.
+The room was simple, but its corners and edges held the quiet, complex lives of two very secret people, who long ago escaped from a place that held only pain, there in that season between thunder and any thought of rain, finding their own shelter as we bonded not just as children, but for life.
+There in those last days, we had no season, the hospital room alternating day and night in a vacuum in which light was only a hope.

 As you sit out there in that countryside, think of these words.
 Stop and look and breathe.
 Pick up a discarded piece of wood.
 Think of what you have, what means the world to you, and what and who you will fight for, as an individual, as part of a family and as a citizen.